MQTTCool/chat-example/README.md

-# MQTT.Cool - Basic Chat Demo - HTML Client
+# MQTT.Cool - Chat Demo - HTML Client

-The **MQTT Basic Chat Demo** is a very simple chat application based on MQTT.Cool.
+The **MQTT Chat Demo** is a very simple chat application based on MQTT.Cool.

 ![screenshot](screen-large.png)

 ## Details

-The **MQTT Basic Chat Demo** implements an extremely simple chat application, which shows a basic usage of the
+The **MQTT Chat Demo** implements an extremely simple chat application, which shows a basic usage of the
 *[MQTT.Cool Web Client API](http://www.lightstreamer.com/api/mqtt.cool-web-client/latest/)*
 to handle communications with MQTT.Cool.
 All the users connected to the page can exchange messages, therefore launch multiple instances of the demo, possibly on